 Hiking – The park is wide open and the dunes travel with the winds, so not much is there for organized paths but there are some markers maintained for primitive spots.
 Otherwise, just bring a compass, track where you are and get out and explore the dunes.

-Camping – There is primitive camping allowed in parks.
+Camping – Primitive camping allowed in parks.
 Permits must be purchased from the ranger station at the park entrance.

 Photography – Take lots of photos and create lots of memories.
 Being that it is sand, a phone in a case works great if you don’t want to risk getting expensive gear all scratched or dusty.